Gilwell Park: 18th century to early 20th century

-Purchase by Boy Scout Association
+Purchase by The Boy Scouts Association

-The estate's condition deteriorated further during the 1910s.
-William de Bois Maclaren, a publisher and Scout Commissioner from Rosneath, Dumbartonshire, Scotland, was saddened to find Scouts in the East End of London had no suitable outdoor venue.
-He contacted Robert Baden-Powell, who appointed P.B.
-Nevill, Scout Commissioner of the East End, to deal with the problem.

-On 20 November 1918, over dinner at Roland House, the Scout Hostel in Stepney, Maclaren agreed to donate £7,000 to the project.
+William de Bois Maclaren, a wealthy publisher and Scout Commissioner from Rosneath, Dumbartonshire, Scotland, suggested a campsite was needed for Scouts in the East End of London.
+The Boy Scouts Association appointed its Scout Commissioner of the East End, P.B.
+Nevill, to deal with the issue.
+On 20 November 1918, over dinner at Roland House, the Scout Hostel in Stepney run by Nevill, Maclaren agreed to donate £7,000 to the project.
 Part of the agreement included narrowing the search for suitable land to Hainault Forest and Epping Forest.
 Rover Scouts searched both without success but John Gayfer, a young assistant Scoutmaster, suggested Gilwell Hall, which he visited to watch birds.
 Nevill visited the estate and was impressed, though the buildings were in poor condition.
 The estate. which then occupied 21 ha, was for sale for £7,000, the sum Maclaren had donated.

-In early 1919, Maclaren purchased the estate for the Boy Scout Association.
+In early 1919, Maclaren purchased the estate for The Boy Scouts Association.
 Nevill first took his Rover Scouts to begin repairing the estate on 17 April 1919.
 Maclaren was a frequent visitor to Gilwell Park and helped repair the buildings and donated another £3,000.
-Maclaren's interest had been in providing a campground but Baden-Powell envisaged a training centre for Scouters.

 An official opening was planned for 19 July 1919 but was delayed until 26 July so Scouts could participate in the Official Peace Festival commemorating the end of the First World War.
 Invitations were changed by hand to save money.

-Significant remodeling and construction was done in the 1920s.
-Because of limited finances, few improvements were made during the Great Depression of the 1930s.
+Maclaren's interest had been to provide a campground for Scouts but Robert Baden-Powell envisaged a training centre for Scouters and the first adult Scout leader training, with eighteen participants, took place in September 1919.
+In the 1920s, significant remodeling and construction was done but, because of limited finances, few improvements were made during the Great Depression of the 1930s.

-Baden-Powell never lived at Gilwell Park but he often camped, lectured, taught courses and attended meetings there.
-He took the park's name as the territorial designation in his peerage title 1st Baron Baden-Powell of Gilwell in 1929 when the king conferred upon him a barony.
+Baden-Powell took the park's name as the territorial designation in his peerage title 1st Baron Baden-Powell of Gilwell in 1929.